Alan Ritchson

 Alan Michael Ritchson (born November 28, 1982) (Note: Though some sources state he was born in 1984, this might be because Ritchson's age was given as 20 when he auditioned for American Idols third season in early 2004.
 But the show was filmed several months prior, with auditions being held in August and September 2003.
 Ritchson states he was 39 years old in a February 2022 interview with Michael Rosenbaum, he graduated in 2001, and several sources confirm the November 28, 1982, birth date.) is an American actor.
-He made his acting debut as Aquaman / Arthur Curry on The CW superhero series Smallville (2005–2010), where he appeared as a guest star between the fifth and 10th seasons.
-Ritchson had a starring role in the Spike TV sitcom Blue Mountain State (2010–2012), a role he reprised in the 2016 film sequel.
-He also headlined the SyFy action series Blood Drive (2017), and returned to superhero television as Hank Hall / Hawk on the DC Universe / HBO Max series Titans from 2018 to 2021.
-He gained wider recognition for portraying the title character in the ongoing Amazon Prime Video action thriller series Reacher since 2022.
+He made his acting debut as Arthur Curry / Aquaman on The CW superhero series Smallville (2005–10), where he appeared as a guest star between the fifth and tenth seasons.
+He subsequently had a starring role in the Spike TV sitcom Blue Mountain State (2010–2011), a role he reprised in the 2016 film sequel.
+He also headlined the SyFy action series Blood Drive (2017), and returned to superhero television as Hank Hall / Hawk on the DC Universe/HBO Max series Titans from 2018 to 2021.

+He gained wider recognition for portraying the title character in the Amazon Prime Video action thriller series Reacher, beginning in 2022.
+His latest film appearance is War Machine (2026), where he plays an Army Ranger candidate fighting an extraterrestrial killing machine.

 Outside television, Ritchson played Raphael in the 2014 Teenage Mutant Ninja Turtles reboot and its 2016 sequel, along with appearances in The Hunger Games: Catching Fire (2013), Lazer Team (2015), and Fast X (2023).
 He made his directorial debut and co-starred in the action-comedy Dark Web: Cicada 3301 (2021).

 Early life and education

 Ritchson was born on November 28, 1982, in Grand Forks, North Dakota.
 He is the son of Vickie Ritchson, a high school teacher, and David Ritchson, a retired U.S. Air Force chief master sergeant.
-He has an older and younger brother.
-The family moved around due to his father's work.
-They lived in Guam and when he was two, his family moved to Rantoul, Illinois.
-When he was 10, Ritchson's father was transferred to Eglin Air Force Base and the family lived in Niceville, Florida, which is nearby.
-He went to Niceville High School graduating in 2001.
-He was raised Catholic.
+He has one older brother and one younger brother, and was raised Catholic.
+The family moved around for his father's work.
+When he was two, his family moved from Guam to Rantoul, Illinois.
+When he was 10, Ritchson's father was transferred to Eglin Air Force Base and the family lived in nearby Niceville, Florida.
+At Niceville High School, Ritchson became interested in performing; he performed in school musicals and regarded Jim Carrey as his idol.
+In 1999, while still in high school, he began taking college-level music theater and dance classes at Okaloosa Walton Community College, now Northwest Florida State College in Niceville.
+He graduated from Niceville High in 2001.

-While at school, Ritchson was interested in acting and performed in school musicals.
-He regarded Jim Carrey as his idol.
-While he was still in high school, he started taking college-level music theater and dance classes.
-From 1999 to 2001, he was a dual enrollment student at the high school and Okaloosa Walton Community College, now Northwest Florida State College in Niceville.
-After graduating from high school, he received a full scholarship to study music and theater at the college.
-He was a member of the Fine Arts Division's Soundsations and Madrigal Singers.
+After graduating from high school, he received a full scholarship to study music and theater at Okaloosa Walton, where he was a member of the Fine Arts Division's Soundsations and Madrigal Singers.
 However, Ritchson dropped out after two years "because [he] didn't feel fulfilled".

-He worked at a gas station for a short time before signing with Next Management in Miami Beach, Florida to work as a model for a few years.
+He worked at a gas station for a short time before signing with Next Management in Miami Beach, Florida, to work as a model for a few years.